URL Encode Online

 When do I need to URL-encode text?

-Whenever text goes into a URL and contains spaces, &, ?, =, #, non-ASCII characters or emoji.
-Unencoded special characters break query strings, redirect URLs, and API calls.
+Whenever text is placed into a URL and contains spaces, &, ?, =, #, non-ASCII characters or emoji.
+Left raw, those characters break query strings, corrupt redirect targets, and cause API requests to be parsed wrongly.

-No. Encoding runs entirely in your browser — URLs with tokens or session IDs never leave your machine.
+Paste the encoded string into the URL Decode tool, or just hit ⇄ Swap here.
+Encoding runs entirely in your browser, so URLs holding tokens or session IDs never leave your machine.

 Advertisement